microconfig/microconfig/README.md

     hibernate.show-sql: true
 ```

-When you build configs for a specific environment (for example 'dev') Microconfig will collect properties from:
+When you build config for a specific environment (for example 'dev') Microconfig will collect properties from:
 * application.yaml
 * then add/override properties from application.dev.{anotherEnv}.yaml.
 * then add/override properties from application.dev.yaml.

-## Profiles and explicit environment name for includes and placeholders
+## Profiles and explicit environment names for includes and placeholders
 As we discussed you can create environment specific properties using the filename pattern: application.${ENV}.yaml.
 You can use the same approach for creating profile specific properties.

 For example, you can create a folder for http client timeout settings: